vojtechportes/react-query-builder/README.md

 <h1>:information_source: RFC 1.x.x</h1>
-<p>Please not, right now I am planning to start working on version 1.x.x.
+<p>Please note that right now I am planning to start working on version 1.x.x.
 It will involve lot of refactoring, new features and some breaking changes.
 I will try to introduce ways how to keep things backwards compatible though.</p>
 <p>If you are interested, check https://github.com/vojtechportes/react-query-builder/issues/37 for RFC and let me know what you think and what new features you would welcome.</p>
 <hr />